dragonflydb/documentation/docs/managing-dragonfly/acl.md

 1. ACL groups
 2. Commands
-3. Pub/Sub messages (not implemented yet)
+3. Keys
-4. Keys (not implemented yet)
+4. Pub/Sub messages (not implemented yet)

 Granting or revoking permissions for a user is as easy as calling the `ACL SETUSER` command.
 For example: